viktorzaverkin/ethanol_datasets_git/README.md

 ## Description

 The dataset was generated from ab-initio molecular dynamics simulations.
 The dynamics was run using GFN2-xTB method [1,2] within ChemShell [3,4].
-The total energy and atomic forces taken from the dynamics were recalculated at the PBE-D3(BJ)/6-31G* [5-8] level of theory.
+The total energy and atomic forces taken from the dynamics were recalculated at the PBE-D3(BJ)/6-31G* level of theory [5-8].

 ## Format